 The Overview of Inclusive UX Design

-7.8 billion living breathing human beings are currently habituating the Earth, all similar and yet so beautifully unique.
+7.8 billion human beings are currently habituating the Earth, all similar and yet so beautifully unique.
 Where do they live?
 How do they look?
 What are their joys and worries?
 How do they interact with the world?
 And how can you possibly design something that can be used by all of them equally?
-That’s what inclusive UX design aimed to solve.
+That’s what inclusive UX design aims to solve.

 What is inclusive UX design?

 Inclusive UX design is a methodology of digital design, that strives to include a diverse range of people into using the product.
 It helps to develop a product for every person on the Earth, with disabilities or belonging to minorities among them.